fspoettel/plex-tag-automation/README.md

 ## Motivation

-While a convenient way to script this already exists with the [Plex API](https://github.com/pkkid/python-plexapi), the API requires IP acccess to the instance that Plex is hosted on and stored Plex credentials.
-This is not easy to setup for some deployment configurations.
+While a convenient way to script this already exists with the [Plex API](https://github.com/pkkid/python-plexapi), the API requires IP access to the instance that Plex is hosted on and stores Plex credentials.
+This is not easy to set up for some deployment configurations.

 This script does _not_ require API access.
-It works by reading from Plex' sqlite database directly, so it can be hosted alongside Plex, for example as a cron job.
+It works by reading from Plex's sqlite database directly, so it can be hosted alongside Plex, for example as a cron job.

 ## Setup

 1. Clone this repo to the target server.
 2. Run `cargo build --release`.
-3. Create an `.env` from `.env.example` and adjust `DATABASE_URL`.
+3. Create a `.env` from `.env.example` and adjust `DATABASE_URL`.
-4. Create a `config.yml` file from `config.example.yml` and adjust rules.
+4. Create a `config.yml` file from `config.example.yml` and adjust the rules.
 5. Run with `./target/debug/plex-tag-automation`